MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Create-an-Automation-Controller.md

 4. Use the methods and properties of the Automation server in your C/AL code.

-5. If needed, use the CLEAR function \(destroy\) for the top\-level object.
+5. If needed, use the CLEAR function \(destroy\) for the top-level object.
 Otherwise, it will be cleared automatically when the variable goes out of scope.

  You write most of your code during step 4 by using the methods and the properties of the Automation server.
 The syntax and the semantics of these methods and properties are documented in the documentation for each Automation server.
 Using these methods and properties in C/AL does not require any new or changed syntax.